zweedao/Noisy-Speech-Recognition/README.md

 # noisy-speech-recognition
-ML engine to remove background noise from speech and print speech to text.
+ML engine to remove background noise from speech and print speech to text (See this Google Colab for full demo: https://colab.research.google.com/drive/11ib6HoIQYx05tp-xyaCE08gkTBWToRrN)

 2 main features: